 Willmott, Phyllis and Mayne, Susan (1984) Families at the centre : a study of seven action projects, London: Institute of Community Studies.

 Young, Michael (2004) ‘Willmott, Peter (1923–2000)’, Oxford Dictionary of National Biography, Oxford University Press. [http://www.oxforddnb.com/view/article/74074, accessed: 20 July 2007

 Young, Michael and Willmott, Peter (1957, 1962) Family and Kinship in East London.
 London: Institute of Community Studies then Pelican (1962)

 Young, Michael and Willmott, Peter (1973, 1975) The symmetrical family : a study of work and leisure in the London region.
 London: Routledge and Kegan Paul.
 [Pelican edition 1975]

 Young, Michael and Willmott, Peter (1983) Le village dans la ville.
 Paris: Centre G. Pompidou.

 Acknowledgements: My thanks to Phyllis Willmott for talking to me about Peter’s life and for providing me with additional material including the photograph of her and Peter (circa 1969) used in this article.
 Picture – all rights reserved.

-How to cite this piece: Smith, M. K. (2007) ‘Peter Willmott, community, family and public policy’, the encyclopaedia of informal education. [http://infed.org/mobi/peter-willmott-community-family-and-public-policy/.
+How to cite this piece: Smith, M. K. (2007) ‘Peter Willmott, community, family and public policy’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/peter-willmott-community-family-and-public-policy/.
 Retrieved: insert date].

 © Mark K. Smith 2007